Gods and Goddesses

 Mythology and Origins

 Pandia's name derives from the Greek word pandia, meaning "all brightness" or "all divine," reflecting her connection to the full moon's radiant light.
 While her myths are sparse compared to other Olympians, she appears in the Homeric Hymn to Selene, where she is mentioned alongside her mother as part of the moon's celestial splendor.
-Some traditions suggest she was worshipped in Athens during festivals celebrating the full moon.
+Some traditions suggest she was worshiped in Athens during festivals celebrating the full moon.

 Powers and Symbolism